On extremal properties of perfect 2-colorings: Preliminaries

-It is well known that any eigenvalue of a perfect coloring (i.\,e., an eigenvalue of the quotient matrix $Q=(q_{ij})$) is the eigenvalue of the adjacency matrix $M(G)$ of $G$.
-For $r$-regular graphs the maximum module eigenvalue is equal to $r$ and it coincide with the maximum module eigenvalue of the quotient matrix.
+It is well known that every eigenvalue of a perfect coloring (i.\,e., an eigenvalue of the quotient matrix $Q=(q_{ij})$) is an eigenvalue of the adjacency matrix~$M$.
+For an $r$-regular graph, the largest (both as a signed value and in absolute value) eigenvalue is equal to~$r$ and it coincides with the largest eigenvalue of the quotient matrix of any perfect coloring.

-The following proposition connects perfect $2$-colorings and eigenfunctions of a graph.
+The following connection between perfect $2$-colorings and eigenfunctions of a graph is known.

-\begin{proposition}[\cite{FdF2}] A two valued function $f:V\rightarrow \mathbb{R}$ is a perfect $2$-coloring of a regular connected graph $G(V,E)$ if and only if there exists a constant $c$ such that $f-c{\bf 1}_V$ is an eigenfunction of $G$. \end{proposition}
+\begin{proposition}[\cite{FdF2}] A two valued function $f:V\rightarrow \mathbb{R}$ is a perfect $2$-coloring of a regular connected graph $G(V,E)$ if and only if there exists a constant~$\gamma$ such that $f-\gamma{\mathbf 1}_V$ is an eigenfunction of~$G$ with eigenvalue $\lambda$, where $\lambda$ is an eigenvalue of the corresponding quotient matrix. \end{proposition}

-The following proposition is well known.
+Here ${\mathbf 1}_V$ is the indicator function of $V$.
+The following two propositions is well known.
 We prove it for the completeness.